widdix/aws-s3-virusscan/README.md

 ## Features

 * Uses ClamAV to scan newly added files on S3 buckets
-* Automatically updates ClamAV db every 3 hours
+* Updates ClamAV database every 3 hours automatically
-* Scale EC2 instance workers to distribute workload
+* Scales EC2 instance workers to distribute workload
+* Publishes a message to SNS in case of a finding
+* Can optionally delete compromised files automatically
+* Logs to CLoudWatch Logs

 ## How does it work